Showing 1 - 1 OF 1

 Call the veterinary clinic on Davis-Monthan AFB at 520-228-3529.
 Our vets are on a rotational schedule.
 Call for more information.

-There are limited Temporary Lodging Facilities on base to accommodate pets.
+There are limited TLF rooms on base to accommodate pets.
 Make your reservations well in advance to ensure availability.
-There is still a $10.00 charge.

 Kennels

 There are no kennels on Davis-Monthan.
-Local kenneling options include, but are not limited to:
+Local boarding options can be found at: https://www.bringfido.com/resource/doggie_daycare_boarding/city/tucson_az_us/

 The Davis-Monthan Air Force Base Veterinary Clinic is located at 5350 E. Arizola St., Tucson, AZ 85707.
 Call 520-228-3529 or fax 520-228-7106.

 All animals are seen by appointment only.
-Office hours are 8 a.m.
-4 p.m., Monday-Friday.
-The clinic is closed Saturday &Sunday and on family days, weekends, holidays and the last working day of each month.
+Office hours are 8 a.m. to 4 p.m., Monday-Friday.
+The clinic is closed Saturday & Sunday and on family days, weekends, holidays and the last working day of each month.
 Hours are subject to change.
 Our veterinarians work on a rotational schedule.
 Call in advance.

 Due to high demand, it is strongly recommended to call early to schedule your next appointment.
 The private animal care clinic may be able to provide appointments for some general sick calls; however, this is based on appointment availability and capabilities.

-Unfortunately, hospitalization, intensive veterinary care and emergency services are not available.
+Hospitalization, intensive veterinary care and emergency services are NOT available.
 All chronic illnesses must be seen by an in-town veterinarian.

 Summer in Tucson is a particularly difficult time for pets, as temperatures soar above 110 degrees.
 Take every precaution to ensure your pet is well hydrated as it travels and that you do not leave your pet in your vehicle, even during a brief stop.
 Many pets (and children) die each year from being left in closed vehicles during the summer.